 Many with ADHD struggle to regulate their emotions.
 This is called emotional dysregulation, meaning that those with ADHD often experience swift changes in their emotions.
 This can present itself in the form of being extremely happy one moment to throwing things the next.

 People with ADHD aren’t lazy, their brains just work differently.
 ADHD affects dopamine, the chemical that helps you feel motivated and rewarded for getting things done.
-Because of that, it can be harder to start or stick with tasks that don’t feel interesting or exciting.
+Because of this, it can be harder to start or stick with tasks that don’t feel interesting or exciting.

 Many people with ADHD are interest-driven, meaning they focus best when something truly grabs their attention or feels meaningful.
 Boring or repetitive work can feel almost impossible to start, even when they really want to do well.